 You can only apply to one program at a time.
 If you are denied admission in an early round, you cannot reapply in a later admission round.

 Do you offer a waiver for the application fee?

 Yes, you may qualify for a waiver if you meet certain criteria.
 See details on our Application Instructions page.

 Is this program appropriate for individuals who have post-collegiate work experience?

 This program is designed for individuals who do not have extensive work experience.
 If you have more than 2 years of post-collegiate, full-time work experience, you are encouraged to continue working and apply for the MBA program at a later date.
-If you have questions about what constitutes full-time work experience, or if you have more than 2 years of full-time work experience and are interested in an MMS program, please contact an admissions counselor at +1.919.660.7705 or email@example.com.
+If you have questions about what constitutes full-time work experience, or if you have more than 2 years of full-time work experience and are interested in an MMS program, please contact an admissions counselor or call +1.919.660.7705.